khulnasoft/AiKit/docs/overview/deep_dive/ivy_frontends_tests.rst

 Hypothesis Helpers
 ------------------

-Naturally, many of the functions in the various frontend APIs are very similar to many of the functions in the Ivy API.
+Naturally, many of the functions in the various frontend APIs are very similar to many of the functions in the Aikit API.
 Therefore, the unit tests will follow very similar structures with regards to the data generated for testing.
-There are many data generation helper functions defined in the Ivy API test files, such as :func:`_arrays_idx_n_dtypes` defined in :mod:`ivy/ivy_tests/test_ivy/test_functional/test_core/test_manipulation.py`.
+There are many data generation helper functions defined in the Aikit API test files, such as :func:`_arrays_idx_n_dtypes` defined in :mod:`aikit/aikit_tests/test_aikit/test_functional/test_core/test_manipulation.py`.
 This helper generates: a set of concatenation-compatible arrays, the index for the concatenation, and the data types of each array.
-Not surprisingly, this helper is used for testing :func:`ivy.concat`, as shown `here <https://github.com/khulnasoft/aikit/blob/86287f4e45bbe581fe54e37d5081c684130cba2b/ivy_tests/test_ivy/test_functional/test_core/test_manipulation.py#L53>`_.
+Not surprisingly, this helper is used for testing :func:`aikit.concat`, as shown `here <https://github.com/khulnasoft/aikit/blob/86287f4e45bbe581fe54e37d5081c684130cba2b/aikit_tests/test_aikit/test_functional/test_core/test_manipulation.py#L53>`_.

 Clearly, this helper would also be very useful for testing the various frontend concatenation functions, such as :code:`jax.numpy.concatenate`, :code:`numpy.concatenate`, :code:`tensorflow.concat` and :code:`torch.cat`.
-We could simply copy and paste the implementation from :mod:`/ivy_tests/test_ivy/test_functional/test_core/test_manipulation.py` into each file :mod:`/ivy_tests/test_ivy/test_frontends/test_<framework>/test_<group>.py`, but this would result in needless duplication.
+We could simply copy and paste the implementation from :mod:`/aikit_tests/test_aikit/test_functional/test_core/test_manipulation.py` into each file :mod:`/aikit_tests/test_aikit/test_frontends/test_<framework>/test_<group>.py`, but this would result in needless duplication.
-Instead, we should simply import the helper function from the ivy test file into the frontend test file, like so :code:`from ivy_tests.test_ivy.test_frontends.test_manipulation import _arrays_idx_n_dtypes`.
+Instead, we should simply import the helper function from the aikit test file into the frontend test file, like so :code:`from aikit_tests.test_aikit.test_frontends.test_manipulation import _arrays_idx_n_dtypes`.

-In cases where a helper function is uniquely useful for a frontend function without being useful for an Ivy function, then it should be implemented directly in :mod:`/ivy_tests/test_ivy/test_frontends/test_<framework>/test_<group>.py` rather than in :mod:`/ivy_tests/test_ivy/test_functional/test_core/test_<closest_relevant_group>.py`.
+In cases where a helper function is uniquely useful for a frontend function without being useful for an Aikit function, then it should be implemented directly in :mod:`/aikit_tests/test_aikit/test_frontends/test_<framework>/test_<group>.py` rather than in :mod:`/aikit_tests/test_aikit/test_functional/test_core/test_<closest_relevant_group>.py`.
-However, as shown above, in many cases the same helper function can be shared between the Ivy API tests and the frontend tests, and we should strive for as much sharing as possible to minimize the amount of code.
+However, as shown above, in many cases the same helper function can be shared between the Aikit API tests and the frontend tests, and we should strive for as much sharing as possible to minimize the amount of code.

-**Running Ivy Frontend Tests**
+**Running Aikit Frontend Tests**

 The CI Pipeline runs the entire collection of Frontend Tests for the frontend that is being updated on every push to the repo.

-You will need to make sure the Frontend Test is passing for each Ivy Frontend function you introduce/modify.
+You will need to make sure the Frontend Test is passing for each Aikit Frontend function you introduce/modify.
 If a test fails on the CI, you can see details about the failure under `Details -> Run Frontend Tests` as shown in `CI Pipeline`_.

 You can also run the tests locally before making a PR.
 See the relevant :ref:`overview/contributing/setting_up:Setting Up Testing in PyCharm` section for instructions on how to do so.